Skip to content

 Sync Licensing and Broadcasting

-When your music is placed in film, TV, or advertising, the ISRC helps identify exactly which recording was used.
-Broadcast monitoring services like Luminate also rely on ISRCs to track radio play.
+When music is placed in film, TV, advertising, or broadcast reporting, the ISRC helps distinguish exactly which recording was used.

 How to Get an ISRC Code